AlexEreh/AlexEreh/README.md

 In Brief
 --

-- 🌱 I am currently studying the basics of Python development.
 - 🤔 I am seeking assistance in enhancing the [CSFBRS](https://github.com/AlexEreh/CSFBRS) app.
-- 💬 Ask me about Flutter, Android, and mobile development in general.
 - 📫 Connect with me on [X](https://x.com/AlexEreh), [Telegram](https://t.me/alexereh) or drop me an [email](mailto:xcode111@mail.ru).
 - ⚡ Fun fact: I started my coding journey with C# in order to write spam bot for **VK** social network.